Karl-maker/Syncviz-Delivery-Service/README.md

 This will manage all live connections and http(s) requests sent from all clients that deals with deliveries for the Company Syncviz

+[here](https://sync-delivery-prod.herokuapp.com) is the link to the test website.

 ## Installation

 Use the Terminal and enter this command after connecting git